allison-knauss/data-driven-life/README.md

-# data-driven-life
+# meaning-of-life
 An implementation of Conway's game of life with a focus on analysis of world states

 ## Objective

-DDL aims to be an implementation of GOL which pulls out and displays interesting information about the state of the world.
+MOL aims to be an implementation of GOL which pulls out and displays interesting information about the state of the world.

 ## Modules

-DDL is divided into three parts.
+MOL is divided into three parts.

 1. The core of DDL is a Node.js server presenting a RESTful API into the GOL world.
 2. An AngularJS website consumes the core API to display a dashboard of interesting facts about the GOL world.